 Loyola University Maryland fully supports and requires compliance with federal and state laws regarding illegal drugs and paraphernalia.
-For purposes of this policy, the term “drug” also included any other substance that is used to change mood or alter reality and is not used in accordance with a medical prescription and “look alike” substances.
+The term “drug” also includes any other substance that is used to change mood or alter reality and is not used in accordance with a medical prescription and “look alike” substances.

 Violations of the drug policy, including but not limited to the use, sale, possession and distribution of any controlled substance; the manufacture, sale, distribution, possession or use of any controlled substance on the property of the University and on non-University property used in the performance of University-related activities is prohibited; possession of drug paraphernalia, may subject a student to sanctions that include suspension or expulsion from the University.